Part 1: Ministerial code of ethics

 Travelling expenses of spouses/partners

-9.31 The expenses of a minister’s spouse/partner when accompanying the minister on official duties may occasionally be paid from public funds, provided that it is clearly in the public interest that he or she should accompany the minister.
+9.31 The expenses of a Minister’s spouse/partner when accompanying the Minister on official duties may occasionally be paid from public funds, provided that it is clearly in the public interest that he or she should accompany the minister.
 The First Minister’s prior approval is always required.

 Travelling expenses of special advisers

-9.32 If necessary, a minister may take a special adviser on an overseas visit at public expense provided that it is clearly in the public interest that he or she should accompany the minister.
-The written approval of the First Minister should be obtained before a special adviser accompanies a minister overseas.
+9.32 If necessary, a minister may take a Special Adviser on an overseas visit at public expense provided that it is clearly in the public interest that he or she should accompany the minister.
+The written approval of the First Minister should be obtained before a Special Adviser accompanies a minister overseas.

 Offers of hospitality, gifts, etc.

 9.33 Detailed rules on the acceptance of gifts, services and hospitality can be found in chapter 5.
 As a general rule, ministers should not offer gifts or initiate an exchange.
 While this chapter makes clear that no minister or member of their family should accept a gift from anyone which would, or might appear to, place him or her under an obligation, there may be difficulty in refusing a gift from another government (or organisation) without the risk of apparent discourtesy.
 On the other hand the acceptance of a gift or the knowledge that one will be offered may in some countries and in some circumstances entail the offer of a gift in exchange.
-In deciding whether to accept gifts from, or offer gifts to, members of other governments (or organisations), ministers should wherever possible consult the Head of IRD if they are in any doubt about the matter.
+In deciding whether to accept gifts from, or offer gifts to, members of other governments (or organisations), ministers should wherever possible consult the Director for International Relations & Trade if they are in any doubt about the matter.

 9.34 Accepting offers of free travel can be misinterpreted.
 However, an offer to a minister on official business to accompany a representative of a host foreign government may be acceptable, provided it creates no undue obligation, and if it offers a saving of official time or provides an opportunity to conduct official business.
 Offers of transport from other organisations should not normally be accepted, except where provided as an integral part of a tour of inspection.
 In exceptional cases such an offer may be accepted if this would represent a saving of official time and there is no risk of an undue obligation being created.
 In these cases, if the journey is of any significant distance, the organisation concerned should be reimbursed from the public purse to the value of a scheduled business class ticket.
 In any cases of doubt, the First Minister should be consulted.